HERA-Team/hera_mc/docs/developer.md

 ```

 Once the save is complete, re-run hera_mc tests to ensure compatibility.
-If all the tests pass and this dump is read to be committed, copy this dump back to overwrite `hera_mc/hera_mc/data/test_data/dump.rdb`.
+If all the tests pass and this dump is ready to be committed, copy this dump back to
+overwrite `hera_mc/hera_mc/data/test_data/dump.rdb`.
 Add and commit the file through git to finilize the update on your branch.